Richard-Vesely/WorkoutTracker/README.md

 A modern, responsive workout tracking web application built with Next.js, Supabase, and deployed on Vercel.
 Features PWA support for mobile installation and real-time data synchronization.

+🎯 **Auto-deployment test**: This change will trigger automatic Vercel deployment!

 ## 🚀 Features

 - ✅ **Responsive Design** - Works perfectly on mobile and desktop